 If Oswald was the lone assassin, wouldn't it have been easier for him to open fire when the limousine was approaching on Houston Street, rather than waiting for the limousine to turn onto Elm Street?

 What is your opinion on the historical accuracy of Oliver Stone's movie JFK?

 Do you believe there is any connection between the death of President Kennedy and the death of his brother Robert Kennedy?

-What has become of Lee Harvey Oswald's wife?
+What has become of Lee Harvey Oswald's family?

 From where do you think the shots were fired at President Kennedy and Governor Connally?

 What is your opinion on the unnatural deaths of many of the witnesses to the assassination?

 Do you believe President Lyndon B. Johnson was involved in Kennedy's death?